ei9h7/shopSenseAI/server/README.md

-# TorqueSheetGPT Webhook Server
+# ShopSenseAI Webhook Server

 > **Built with [Bolt.new](https://bolt.new)** ⚡

-This is the standalone webhook server for TorqueSheetGPT that handles OpenPhone webhooks and processes messages with AI.
+This is the standalone webhook server for ShopSenseAI that handles OpenPhone webhooks and processes messages with AI.

 ## 🚀 Production Deployment